Self-Admitted GenAI Usage in Open-Source Software: Reasons for Mentioning GenAI Tools

 \subsubsection{GenAI-Assisted Tasks}

-Overall, our analysis identified 32 distinct task categories in which developers use GenAI tools in their workflows.
-Table~\ref{tab:task} presents these categories along with their definitions and usage frequencies.
-Unsurprisingly, excluding PR-related activities, generation tasks dominated the landscape, with code generation being particularly prominent (105 instances).
+Our analysis identified 32 distinct task categories in which developers use GenAI tools in their workflows.
+Table~\ref{tab:task} presents these categories along with their definitions and usage frequencies, while Table~\ref{tab:examples} shows a list of examples of self-admitted GenAI usage.
+Unsurprisingly, excluding PR-related activities, generation tasks were most common, with code generation being particularly prominent (105 instances).
 Translation followed with 50 instances, while optimization and maintenance tasks accounted for 34 and 26 instances, respectively.

 As mentioned above, we distinguish between developer tasks and GenAI tasks.
 While Table~\ref{tab:task} lists the GenAI tasks, we also want to discuss human tasks related to GenAI tasks.
-For example, in one commit message that we analyzed (E\ref{e:1}) the developer acknowledged that the code was written \enq{a bit hasty on previous release} due to \enq{trust in GitHub Copilot.} The developer tasks described in the commit message was \emph{bug fixing}, while the initial task that the GenAI tool supported was \emph{code generation}.
+For example, in one commit message that we analyzed (E\ref{e:1}) the developer acknowledged that the code was written \enq{a bit hasty on previous release} due to \enq{trust in GitHub Copilot.} The developer task described in the commit message was \emph{bug fixing}, while the initial task that the GenAI tool supported was \emph{code generation}.

 We identified 20 mentions exhibiting this pattern of human actions triggered by an earlier GenAI action.
 Among them, 13 referred to code that was initially generated using GenAI tools and then changed.
 The most common follow-up activity was to fix bugs in AI-generated code (9).
 In other cases, changes were reverted (1), AI-generated comments were deleted (2), or the generated code was commented out (1).
 For example, one developer commented out code generated by Copilot with the note: \enq{Note: do not trust GitHub Copilot.
 It may use z as up axis} (E\ref{e:2}).
 Another developer reverted a commit that was created with the help of ChatGPT: \enq{Revert `ChatGPT' This reverts commit 71e3...} (E\ref{e:3}).